15 Oct No Hot Water? 4 Things to Know about your Hot Water Heater!

 While you may think that is a bit extreme, it can happen…just watch the mythbusters.

-There are different installation scenarios as it relates to building codes, but it is best if the valve is connected to a pipe that runs to the outside of the home.
+Different installation scenarios exist as it relates to building codes.
+But it is best if the valve connects to a pipe that runs to the outside of the home.

 Expansion Tank Inspection